rust-lang/book/src/ownership.md

 However, this system does have a certain cost: learning curve.
 Many new Rustaceans experience something we like to call ‘fighting with the borrow checker’, where the Rust compiler refuses to compile a program that the author thinks is valid.
-This often happens because the programmer’s mental model of how ownership should work doesn’t match the actual rules that Rust implements.
+This can happen because the programmer isn’t used to thinking carefully about ownership, or is thinking about it differently from the way that Rust does.
 You probably will experience similar things at first.
-There is good news,
-however: more experienced Rust developers report that once they work with the rules of the ownership system for a period of time, they fight the borrow checker less and less.
+There is good news, however: more experienced Rust developers report that once they work with the rules of the ownership system for a period of time, they fight the borrow checker less and less.
 Keep at it!

 This chapter will give you a foundation for understanding the rest of the language.
 To do so, we’re going to learn through examples, focused around a